MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-testing-debugging.md

 > [!NOTE]
 > When deploying a bot to Azure, the [Web Chat](bot-builder-webchat-overview.md) channel is provisioned by default.

-Use of both the [Emulator](../bot-service-debug-emulator.md) and [Web Chat](bot-builder-webchat-overview.md) via Azure portal here can provide further insight into how your bot performs while interacting with different channels.
+Use of both the [Bot Framework Emulator](../bot-service-debug-emulator.md) and [Web Chat](bot-builder-webchat-overview.md) via Azure portal here can provide further insight into how your bot performs while interacting with different channels.

 Debugging your bot works similarly to other multi-threaded apps, with the ability to set breakpoints or use features like the immediate window.